The following notes on the Objectives resolution have been compiled from a variety of resources.

 Division of power:

-In the Interim Constitution and the 1956 Constitution tradition of strong centre continued.
+In the Interim Constitution and the 1956 Constitution tradition of a strong center continued.

 To have a Standard Formula for the representation of units and population the Constituent Assembly (CA) formed a Basic Principle Committee (BPC) on March 12, 1949.
 The primary task of this committee was to frame a set of basic principles for the future constitution of Pakistan.